Data Provider Documentation

 Data Mobilization Recommended Practices:

-Submit a metadata record to the Hakai Data Catalogue using the metadata intake form, which includes a section to provide a link to download the data package(s) wherever they are hosted.
+Submit a metadata record to the Hakai Data Catalogue using the Metadata Entry Tool, which includes a section to provide a link to download the data package(s) wherever they are hosted.
 Work with the catalogue team (firstname.lastname@example.org) to publish and review metadata.